aZamuel/ROS2-VLA_Bridge/README.md

 ### ... start the Backend

-* For now the Flask app can be started in the container or an the host system.
+* For now the Flask server and VLA wrapper app should be started on the host system for now.
+Run the following on a Terminal in the base of the Repo.

-* In new Terminal:
-On Container ~/humble_ws:
-python3 VLA_Wrapper/vla_server.py
-Or in the Repo:
+* To create the conda environment for the Backend. (ones on a new system):
+conda env create -f environment.yml (ones on a new system)

+* To activate the environment (with cpu fallback):
+conda activate openvla
+export CUDA_VISIBLE_DEVICES=""

+* To start the Backend:
 python3 Backend/vla_server.py

 ---